 Art interests us, but we don’t realize it.
 What doesn’t interest us is art that talks about art.
-That’s an unbearable pain in the ass (or wherever you would feel uncomfortable feeling pain).
+That’s an unbearable pain in the ass (marvelous pain for some friends).

 From Marcel Duchamp and his piss-pot, then Klein and his “painting” paintings, and even Hirst and his colored dots or Jeff Koons and his plastic dolls made by other people… art has not talked about anything else but itself.

-Artists have experimented with techniques and media to talk about art.
+Artists make art to talk about art.
 They no longer talk about love, death, society, beauty… now they talk about the possibilities of art itself.
-They talk about how far the definition of art, painting, sculpture or performance can go.
-They speak of perception, of the media, of the interpretative… of increasingly abstract and meta-artistic concepts that, frankly, do not even interest us artists anymore.
+They talk about how far the definition of art, painting, sculpture, performance can go.
+They speak of perception, of the material, of the interpretative… of increasingly abstract and meta-artistic concepts that, frankly, do not even interest us artists anymore.

 And therein lies the culprit.
-Artists and scholars may be interested in that art, but what does it matter to some lovers? to a lost child? to a lonely being? to a struggling woman?
-What does it matter to them how black a black color can be, how a white canvas on a white background can be called art, how a Serbian jerk counts grains of rice until the audience goes into ketosis…
+Artists and scholars may be interested in that art, but what does it matter to some lovers, to a lost child, to a lonely being, to a struggling woman… what does it matter to them how black a black color can be, how a white on a white background can be called art, how a Serbian woman counts grains of rice until the audience goes into ketosis…

 Nobody cares about that.
 And few do anything to change it.